paolosalvatori/architecture-center/docs/aws-professional/eks-to-aks/private-clusters-content.md

       --api-server-authorized-ip-ranges  73.140.245.0/24
   ```

+### API Server VNet integration

+The third and most recent option to secure the [API of an Azure Kubernetes Service (AKS)](/azure/aks/api-server-vnet-integration) cluster is to configure the API Server VNet Integration that projects the API server endpoint directly into an Azure subnet within AKS cluster VNet.
+This options allows direct communication between API and nodes without any tunneling or private links.
+The API sits behind an Azure Load Balancer that has a private IP address so there is no need of using DNS and all node-API traffic is completely private without leaving the VNet.
+By using an Load Balancer you also have the option to associate a public IP address to it to support a public cluster, this public access to the API can be added or removed even after the cluster is provisioned which gives greater flexibility.

 ## AKS connectivity considerations

 - An AKS private cluster provides higher security and isolation than authorized IPs.
-However, you can't convert an existing public AKS cluster into a private cluster.
+However, you can't convert an existing public AKS cluster into a private cluster, if you require such flexibility opt for API Server VNet integration.
 You can enable authorized IPs for any existing AKS cluster.

+- Existing AKS private clusters cannot be converted into API Server VNet integration cluster.
+Existing public clysters can be converted to use VNEt integration.

+- Even though an API Server VNet integration AKS cluster is behind a Load Balancer, it will not work with a Private Link Service.

 - You can't apply authorized IP ranges to a private API server endpoint.
 Authorized IPs apply only to the public API server.